clvrmktg/clvr/content/bahamas-web-design-services/website-design-bahamas/index.md

 tagline = "Everything included to launch a professional, high-performing website."

 [[get.items]]
-title = "Custom Design"
+title = "Custom Development"
 description = "No templates here.
 Your site will be built to fit your brand and your audience." icon = "brush.svg"

 [[get.items]]
+title = "Responsive Design"
-title = "Mobile-First Approach" description = "Optimized for phones, tablets, and desktops from day one." icon = "mobile.svg"
+description = "Optimized for phones, tablets, and desktops from day one." icon = "mobile.svg"